-If your dog has severe facial swelling, has difficulty breathing or seems disoriented or otherwise in severe distress, you need to take him to be treated by a veterinarian immediately.
+If your dog has severe facial swelling, has difficulty breathing or seems disoriented or otherwise in severe distress, take him to be treated by a vet immediately.

-Watch this video to see a veterinarian help out a poor pooch that has hives from either insect stings or from eating something poisonous:
+Watch this video to see a veterinarian help out a dog who has hives from either insect stings or from eating something poisonous:

-The venom of a spider bite can cause severe distress to your dog’s body; if you believe a spider bite is causing his discomfort, seek assistance from your veterinarian as his condition could deteriorate rapidly.
+The venom of a spider bite can cause severe distress to your dog’s body.
+If you believe a spider bite is causing his discomfort, seek assistance from your vet because his condition could deteriorate rapidly.

 - Don’t Miss: The Best Way to Treat Fleas